cwi-dis/igor/doc/schema.md

 ### environment/systemHealth

-**(this section is expected to change soon)**

 High-level information about how the technical infrastructure of the household (such as the internet connection, and Igor itself) is functioning.
+The _systemHealth_ plugin maintains this, from low-level information in `/data/status`.
-Used by plugins like _neoclock_ to inform the user of anomalous conditions.
-Health-checking actions are expected to create entries in `environment/systemHealth/messages` with descriptive names and user-readable text.
-These entries should be removed when the anomalous condition no longer exists.
+_systemHealth_ creates entries in `environment/systemHealth/messages` with descriptive names and user-readable text.
+These entries are removed when the anomalous condition no longer exists.
 For example:

 ```
 <systemHealth>